 Stainless Hardware: Of course.
 The quality of this piece absolutely screams for hardware that won't corrode.
 We include it ALL.
 Even the screws to mount your pump to this bracket.

 Made to Allow the Most Clearance Possible: Designing something being "mechanic friendly" always has its challenges.
 And we realize that not all cam driven MFP installs will take place within the "roomier" constraints of RWD swaps.
 Our bracket will sink the pump towards the cam gear as much as possible which will give you that precious clearance we all long for at the chassis side.
 To achieve this clearance and STILL be able to function (let alone able to install it easily) has always been a balancing act.
 We believe we nailed it.

 Weight Savings: Take the weight of the competitor's assembly...then divide that by half.
 Yes, in HALF.
 Then take off a little bit MORE.
-That is what you get with VADER.
+That is what you get with the VADER MFP.

 And most importantly, our bracket is 100% TRUE BLUE AMERICAN MADE!

-So are you ready to make history?
-Let’s go…
+So are you ready to make fuel pump mounting history?
+Let’s do this...